 Associate Professor of Integrated Design

-Dr. Otto von Busch is full time faculty at Integrated Design, School of Design Strategies, and point person for the minor in Alternative Fashion Strategies.
+Dr. Otto von Busch is associate professor of Integrated Design, School of Design Strategies.
 In his research he explores the emergence of a new hacktivist designer role in fashion, where the designer engages participants to reform fashion from a phenomenon of dictations, anxiety and fear, into a collective experience of empowerment and liberation.
-In such practice, design and craft is reverse engineered, hacked and shared among many participants as a form of civic engagement, building community capabilities through collaborative craft and social activism.
+In such practice, design and craft are reverse engineered, hacked and shared among participants as a form of civic engagement, building community capabilities through collaborative craft and social activism.

 Otto has over the last decade examined alternative perspectives on fashion, varying from Buddhism, mysticism, tantrism and witchcraft, to examining fashion as an embodied emotion and energy, utlizing the lenses of biology, psychology and neuroscience.
-He has also worked on several artistic research projects on fashion and violence, and how the "shallowness" of fashion is used as cover for social regulation, violence and aggression.
+He has also worked on several artistic research projects on fashion and exclusion, and how the "shallowness" of fashion is used as cover for peer regulation and social combat.

 At Parsons, he is part of the Fashion Praxis Collective.

 Much of his research can be found at selfpassage.info